sahuang/sahuang.github.io/index.md

 # CTF Writeups

-This website will contain writeups for challenges that I solved in past CTFs.
+This website will contain writeups for challenges I solved in past CTFs.
 The solutions will probably not be the optimal so feel free to correct me or discuss with me if you want to improve my blogs!

 # About Me